How to Read a Research Table

 Sometimes, a table will report the results of only one analysis.
-This can occur for two reasons.
-Either there is only one study that meets the selection criteria or there is one report that combines data from many studies into a single large analysis.
+This can occur for a few reasons.
+Either there’s only one study that meets the selection criteria or there’s a report that combines data from many studies into one large analysis.

-The study population of a randomized controlled trial is the total number of people who were randomized at the start of the study to either the treatment or the control group.
-For prospective cohort studies, the study population is the number of people at the start of the study (baseline cohort).
-And, for case-control studies, it is the number of cases and the number of controls.
+- For randomized controlled trials, the study population is the total number of people who were randomized at the start of the study to either the treatment (or intervention) group or the control group.

 Length of follow-up

 Some tables have columns with other information on the study population or the topic being studied.
-For example, Table 30b has a column with the age ranges for the study populations.
-Table 4 has a column with the comparisons of exercise used in the studies.
+For example, the table Exercise and Breast Cancer Risk has a column with the comparisons of exercise used in the studies.

-Quantitative findings—understanding the numbers
+Understanding the numbers

-All of the information in the tables is important, but the main purpose of the tables is to present quantitative findings—the numbers that show the risk, survival or other measure for each topic.
+All of the information in the tables is important, but the main purpose of the tables is to present the numbers that show the risk, survival or other measures for each topic.
 These numbers are shown in the remaining columns of the tables.

-Before looking at these numbers, it is important to know what they represent.
-What is the outcome of interest—is it breast cancer?
-Is it five-year survival?
+- What is the outcome of interest?
+Is it breast cancer?
+Is it 5-year survival?
 Is it breast cancer recurrence?

-Are groups being compared to each other?
+- Are groups being compared to each other?
 If so, what groups are being compared?